 I recently carried out some work on this frame which in my opinion is one of the great masterworks of English lightweight frame building.
-It was built by H.R.Morris of Walthamstow, East London, in 1963.
+It was built for Ray Bennis by H.R.Morris of Walthamstow, East London, in October 1963.
 Morris owned the bicycle shop that I used to frequent when I was in my late teens, and I was very fond of him.
 He was a big man with hands like bunches of bananas, but his work could be incredibly detailed and delicate.
 The lug cutting on this bicycle, all done with a tiny fret-saw and files, is second to none.
 His initials ‘HRM’ are cut into all the lugs, even at the bottom bracket, where the cutting is at its smallest and most difficult.
 These lugs took approximately two weeks to cut.
 It is rumoured that there are thirteen such bicycles built by Morris, but this is highly unlikely.
-I have seen only three similar frames, and all are different.
+I have seen only four similar frames, and all are quite different.

 It was a pleasure to handle this wonderful frame… a Rembrandt of the bicycle World.